Monthly Archives: July 2010

-Then I tell a story that I first heard from Nick Kristof in the New York Times.
-In Pakistan a young man was accused of having an affair with a high-status woman.
-To punish him, the tribal council chose to gang rape his older sister.
-They kidnapped her, took turns raping her, then forced her to walk home naked in front of 300 villagers.
+A young Pakistani man was accused of having an affair with a high-status woman.
+As punishment, a tribal council chose to gang rape his older sister.
+They kidnapped her, took turns raping her, and then forced her to walk home naked in front of 300 villagers.
 Her next duty was clear.
 Sexually impure, she was expected to commit suicide.

-Must we be Nazis before we can criticize them?
+Or… must we be Nazis to can criticize them?

 In each of these instances one group benefitted by hurting a less powerful group.
 The Pakistani men danced for joy as they gang raped the girl.
-After these rapes the men aren’t punished, the girls are.
+After these rapes the men weren’t punished, the girls were.
 Plantation owners exploited slaves, who worked for free.
 Meanwhile, Nazis acquired the assets of the Jews.

 Cultural relativism provides a useful perspective, unless someone is being exploited and hurt.
 I’m not a moral relativist.

 Studies show that even very young children have a rudimentary sense of justice.
 It is based on whether one person is hurting another.
 Researchers showed babies a figure struggling to climb.
 One figure tried to help it and another tried to hinder it.
 Babies as young as six months old preferred the helper over the hinderer.
 Eight-month-olds preferred those who punished a hinderer over those who were nice to it.

 When I take issue with matters like “honor killings” in which girls are murdered by their families to remove the stain of sexual impurity — which stems from being with a male without chaperone, having sex outside of marriage, or being raped, I’m sometimes told: You can’t judge one culture by another.
 You’re imposing Western values.
 You’ve simply internalized your own culture.